 If you admit to committing a violation—or attempted violation—of any law or regulation of a state, the U.S., or a foreign country relating to a controlled substance, U.S. immigration officials could deny you your visa, green card, or citizenship.

 Marijuana startups are growing in the United States and Canada.
 Sometimes we get questions about business travel for employees of international marijuana companies.
 People ask whether these individuals can come to the United States.

 In the U.S., federal law takes precedence over state law.
 Marijuana remains banned at the federal level.
-And USCIS and U.S. Customs and Border Protection (CBP) are federal agencies.
-USCIS and CBP will deny entry to any business visitors conducting business in the marijuana industry.
-This is irrespective of whether marijuana is legal in the state where the company operates.
+And USCIS and CBP are federal agencies.
+USCIS and CBP will deny entry to any business visitors conducting business in the marijuana industry, irrespective of whether marijuana is legal in the state where the company operates.
 And importing marijuana into the U.S. is illegal.
 Under the worst-case scenario, you face being barred from the U.S. for attempting to commit a federal crime.

-CBP released an updated statement on Canada’s legalization of marijuana: “A Canadian citizen working in or facilitating the proliferation of the legal marijuana industry in Canada, coming to the U.S. for reasons unrelated to the marijuana industry will generally be admissible to the U.S. However, if a traveler is found to be coming to the U.S. for reason related to the marijuana industry, they may be deemed inadmissible.”
+CBP released an updated statement on Canada’s legalization of marijuana: “A Canadian citizen working in or facilitating the proliferation of the legal marijuana industry in Canada, coming to the U.S. for reasons unrelated to the marijuana industry will generally be admissible to the U.S. However, if CBP determines a traveler is coming to the U.S. for reason related to the marijuana industry, they may be deemed inadmissible.”
 The traveler may also be subject to seizure of property, fines, and apprehension.

 Investing in pot-related businesses raises a host of legal questions that remain unanswered.
 So far, we lack guidance from USCIS on certain issues.